Zollicoff/claude_coding_rules/cursor_rules_1.md

-Is your Claude reward hacking?
-Try these rules, they should be added individually to Cursor User Rules:

----
+# Global Cursor Rules - Copy and paste these into Cursor Settings > Rules > User Rules

 CRITICAL SECURITY: